dsebastien/modernWebDevBuild/README.md

 #### karma.conf.js
 Karma loads his configuration from karma.conf.js.
 That file contains everything that Karma needs to know to execute your unit tests.

-Here's an example configuration file that uses Jasmine, karma-systemjs.
+Here's an example configuration file that uses Jasmine.
 Note that the main Karma dependencies including PhantomJS are included in the build.
-You only need to add a dependency to jasmine and karma-jasmine for the following to work:
+You only need to add a dependency to jasmine, karma-jasmine and karma-jspm for the following to work.

+If you choose not to use JSPM, then you can use karma-systemjs instead: https://www.npmjs.com/package/karma-systemjs

 Example:
 ```